 GameSpot's negative "re-review" six months has received divided responses.
 Many readers are accusing the review of being click bait to draw attention to the site's relaunch.

 Abandon Shipping: Many, many people who were not spoiled by early leaks of the game shipped Booker and Elizabeth in the opening acts of the game.
 As soon as The Reveal that Elizabeth is Booker's daughter happened, they quickly dropped it like a hot potato and warned other players that haven't got to that point yet about The Reveal.
 It didn't stop some shippers from changing their father-daughter relationship altogether and making sure that they're not biologically related in fanfics through.
 Or just going "Hooray forParental Incest!"
+And, of course, Zone-tan never really cared.

 With Death of the Author, one could easily turn the game into an elaborate Christian parable.
 Booker, essentially, living through hell until he accepts a "meaningful" sacrificial baptism that cleanses his soul.
 You could even argue he dies at the end and The Stinger is Booker in heaven.
+No matter how hard Comstock or Booker work, they cannot fix themselves.
+They must eventually come to grips with what they have done and forgive themselves, similar to Christian theology that only accepting Christ's forgiveness, and not justifying one's self with works, is the key to salvation.
+When Booker and Comstock attempt to earn forgiveness, their good intentions tend to make things worse.

 From a Christian perspective, Comstock can be seen as an excellent example of what happens if you follow false prophets and worship idols.